maalcantar/bedl_jupyter_notebook_resources/README.md

 ```bash
 python -m ipykernel install --user --name=bedl_virtual_env
 ```
-If you followed these steps, the next time you open Jupyter Notebook, you should be able to open a kernel with your new virtual environment
+If you followed these steps, the next time you open Jupyter Notebook you should be able to open notebooks in your new virtual environment: just click "New" in the top-right, and select the virtual environment your want (see image below).

 <img width="540" alt="Screen Shot 2021-05-16 at 12 35 44 PM" src="https://user-images.githubusercontent.com/43210496/118404969-3ef15700-b643-11eb-8d74-4dd6621f9ce9.png">